checklist/checklist-support/docs/checklists/task-types.md

 ![Task Link Type](/assets/images/types/type-url.png)

-Note that http:// or https:// at the start of the link are optional.
+Note that http:// or https:// at the start of the link is optional.

 ## File (attachment)
 The File type lets a user attach one or more files to the task: